 See Your House in Any Paint Color — Free AI Exterior Visualizer

-So we took a real suburban red-brick two-story and ran it through Renovate AI three completely different ways — same photo, same driveway, same landscaping, three completely different curb appeal levels.
+To show what the previews look like, we took a real suburban red-brick two-story and ran it through Renovate AI three different ways: same photo, same driveway, same landscaping, three different curb-appeal levels.
 Each direction below took about 10 seconds and a single sentence.

 Red brick two-story suburban home with tan garage door and basic landscaping — the original exterior